 Sky Go not working with VPN?
 Here’s how to FIX that!

 Has Sky Go stopped working with your VPN?
 It’s bad news, I’m afraid.
 It means the VPN you’re using has been detected and blacklisted.
-But don’t worry, there are a couple things you can still do.
+But don’t worry, there are a couple of things you can still do.
 Follow the workaround below and you’ll be watching Sky Go again within five minutes.

-Sky Go detecting VPN: How to fix!
+Sky Go detecting VPN?
+How to fix!

 If you’re seeing error messages while trying to watch Sky Go abroad, it means your VPN server has been blacklisted.
 The solution is simple enough.
 Use a VPN that has servers that aren’t blacklisted by Sky.

 The best (and best value) VPN you can get for watching UK TV abroad is NordVPN (£2.04/month) I’ve been using it since March hand haven’t experienced any problems.